ALM Antillean Airlines: Cutting costs

 Due to the separate status of the island of Aruba in 1988, ALM had to contend with another competitor concerning the Aruba service: Air Aruba, which was operating two NAMC YS-11 turboprops on flights to Curaçao.
-By early 1989 ALM was only serving thirteen destinations within the Caribbean basin and also Miami and New York.
-Although a price war was started between Air Aruba and ALM, this didn't last for long.
+By early 1989 ALM was serving only 13 destinations in the Caribbean basin and also Miami and New York.
+Although a price war was started between Air Aruba and ALM, this did not last for long.
 In a few years, the prices for tickets between the three ABC-islands went back to their original levels or even higher.
 With the sharing of passengers between two competitors, profits on the Aruba-Curaçao route dwindled.
 Even worse was that the Miami-Curaçao route was also shared.
 The Miami-Curaçao route was considered one of ALM's most profitable routes.
 From 1970 through 1982, ALM's average loss was ANG 1.2 million per year, or a total of 15.6M.
 As 1973-1978 showed a profit, in the remaining years the average loss was ANG 4.3 million, and probably heavier in the period after 1978.